ipfabric/docs/docs/support/known_issues/Vendors/juniper.md

 - Route leak defined by reference to another VRF is not supported.
   Route leak with the policy is supported.

+- Juniper devices cannot be discovered using a root account.
+Such an account does not go straight to the CLI prompt.
+Please use a non-root account instead.

 ---

 **_Known Affected platforms_**: Juniper SRX300